Assistant Professor Division of Vascular Surgery Department of Surgery

 - Pang Y, Ucuzian AA, Matsumura A, Brey EM, Gassman AA, Husak VA, Greisler HP.
 “The Temporal and Spatial Dynamics of Microscale Collagen Scaffold Remodeling by Smooth Muscle Cells.”
 Biomaterials.
 2009 Apr; 30(11): 2023-2031.

 My clinical interests include the broad spectrum of vascular disease including open and endovascular treatments for peripheral arterial disease, venous disease, carotid disease, dialysis access, and aortic disease.
-I have a special interest in coordinating multidisciplinary care for limb preservation in patients with peripheral vascular disease.

-Heart and Vascular Surgical Services,
+Heart and Vascular Surgical Services, Vascular Surgery

 Vascular Surgery - Board Certified